The End of the Road for Pets with Cancer

 Some pet owners choose euthanasia long before their fur companions show signs of unmanageable pain, loss of appetite, or poor mobility.
 They’ll spend the day going for a walk in a beautiful location or feeding them their favorite treats before saying goodbye.
 Others wait until their pets are in severe discomfort, cannot walk, or end up at the vet in critical condition.

 Saying goodbye to Blueberry, I remember lying on the floor next to her with my arm around her in the vet’s office.
 As the euthanasia was administered, it felt as if she were falling asleep.
 I whispered in her ear; there was so much that I wanted to tell her.
-How much I loved her, how much she meant to me, but I knew and she knew what was in our hearts.
+How much I loved her and how much she meant to me, but I knew, and she knew what was in our hearts.
 I wasn’t aware of her passing until the vet informed me that she was gone.
 She looked so peaceful.

 There’s never really a ‘right’ time.
 Letting go is about considering their quality of life and the prognosis provided by your vet.
 Age is another factor.
 Senior pets are less likely to handle chemotherapy or major surgeries.
-Many types of treatments are also costly and may not provide the relief or the improvement that you had hoped for.
+Many types of treatments are also costly and may not provide the relief or the improvement that you hope for.

-Hospice Care for Pets
+Hospice Care for Pets with Cancer

 Good Days and Bad Days